 I am a Health Psychologist and most of my research has been within the area of health promotion and health inequalities.
 I have designed, delivered and evaluated interventions targeting health behaviours within the areas of sexual health and injecting drug use.
 I have conducted service evaluations and needs assessments for drug treatment services (funded by the Home Office), and have also conducted a health needs assessment of the lesbian, gay, bisexual and transgender population of the West Midlands (partially funded by the Department of Health).
 I have also conducted systematic literature reviews funded by the Department for Education and Skills and the Learning and Skills Council.

+I supervise PhD and Professional doctorate students.
 My research interests focus on health promotion, in particular sexual health, health inequalities, parental attitudes to childhood vaccinations, evaluation of health care service delivery, and reducing the harm associated with intravenous drug use.

 Enterprise and commercial interests